IntersectMBO/cardano-db-sync/doc/schema.md

 ### `drep_registration`

-A table for every DRep registration.
+A table for DRep registrations, deregistrations or updates.
+Registration have positive deposit values, deregistrations have negative and updates have null.
+Based on this distinction, for a specific DRep, getting the latest entry gives its registration state.
 New in 13.2-Conway.

 * Primary Id: `id`